 As illustrated on the BludgerTrack opinion poll aggregate, polling over the past term suggested the parties to be finely poised on two-party preferred until early in 2021, when a pronounced trend to Labor became evident.
 The Coalition's post-election lead vanished amid the bushfires crisis of 2019/20, which was accompanied by a slump in Scott Morrison's performance ratings.
 The latter was dramatically reversed with the onset of the COVID-19 pandemic around April 2020, though this converted into only a modest lead for the Coalition on voting intention.
 The turn to Labor that appeared to begin near the end of the year, and was widely attributed at the time to failures in the vaccination rollout program.

-However, as election and polling analyst Kevin Bonham observes, the polls offer Labor only limited grounds for encouragement.
-Whereas Labor's best polls have shown them on 54% two-party preferred, each of the last five changes of government came after the opposition peaked at over 56.5% on Bonham's poll trend measures.
+However, as election and polling analyst Kevin Bonham observes, historic precedent suggests there are limits to how encouraged Labor should be by its overall polling performance.
+Whereas Labor's best polls have shown them at 54% or 55% on two-party preferred, each of the last five changes of government came after the opposition peaked at over 56.5% on Bonham's poll trend measures.
 Governments have typically outperformed their mid-term polling nadir by around 5% over the past two decades, with the conspicuous exception of the late-term shift to the Coalition in 2010.
-Such considerations have been reflected in betting markets, which have been offering even money.
-Furthermore, Anthony Albanese has recorded unspectacular personal ratings since taking over from Bill Shorten after the 2019 election.
-The BludgerTrack trend credits him with slight net positive ratings through to early 2021, when he began a descent into negative territory.
+Such considerations have been reflected in betting markets, which continued to offer even money until the months before the election was announced.
+Furthermore, Anthony Albanese has recorded unspectacular personal ratings since taking over from Bill Shorten after the 2019 election, although the BludgerTrack poll trend finds Morrison falling behind him on net approval in early 2022.

 State by state